AY2526S1-CS2103-F12-2/tp/docs/DeveloperGuide.md

 #### Overview

-The `launch` command helps user's launch the selected communication for the specified contact.
-It will attempt to first use Operating System specific command to launch the browser.
+The `launch` command helps users launch the selected communication for the specified contact.
+It will attempt to first use an Operating System specific command to launch the browser.
 If that fails, it will then resort to the Java Desktop API as a fallback operation.
 Finally, it will display a success/failure message based on the result of the launch operation.

 #### Rationale
 This feature adds significant value to Devbooks by streamlining the user's workflows by reducing context switching.
 Instead of manually copying and pasting contact information such as telegram handles or GitHub usernames into external browsers, users can instantly launch the appropriate communication channel directly from within the app.

 #### Design Considerations